tech-learning-collective/tech-learning-collective.github.io/_workshops/The Web as a Language: What No One Ever Told You About HTML That You Didn't Know To Ask.md

 ---
-title: "The Web as a Language: What No One Ever Told You About HTML That You Didn't Know to Ask"
+title: "The Web as a Language: What No One Ever Told You About HTML That You Didn't Know To Ask"
+redirect_from:
+    - /workshops/The-Web-as-a-Language-What-No-One-Ever-Told-You-About-HTML-That-You-Didn't-Know-to-Ask
 image: static/images/workshop.the-web-as-a-language-what-no-one-ever-told-you-about-html-that-you-didnt-know-to-ask.square.jpg
 simple_description: >
     To take full advantage of the Web, especially as a digital publishing medium, you need to start by using the full expressive power of its most fundamental part: the simple HTML "Web page."
 This workshop covers HTML, the HyperText Markup Language, as though it were a language in which you can write poems as well as tables of facts and figures, because it is!
 Learn how to structure your pages in digital rhyme and meter and find out why this approach results in better code for both beautiful designs and automated processes.